Leucanthemum

 ( lew - KAN - the - mum )

-At-A-Glance InformationThis genus of perennial and annual flowering herbaceous plants need full sun and moderate water.
-The flowers will attract butterflies to your garden.
+At-A-Glance InformationThis genus of perennial and annual flowering herbaceous plants, commonly called Ox-Eye Daisy or Shasta Daisy, includes species which need full sun and moderate water to perform well.
+The flat, daisy-form flowers will attract butterflies to your garden.
 These pleasant daisy-like flowers are great additions to any garden, though they are most commonly associated with being cottage garden or informal garden plants.
+Take care when planting these flowers in the landscape, as they are mildly toxic to humans and pets.

 |